Credentials

 Black and white photo of Rick Cox, psychodynamic psychotherapist, wearing headphones and looking out of a train window — conveying reflection and emotional depth

-I am a registered psychotherapist with the British Association for Counselling and Psychotherapy (MBACP).
+I am an accredited psychotherapist with the British Association for Counselling and Psychotherapy (MBACP).
 My work follows the BACP Ethical Framework, which sets the standards for safe and responsible therapeutic practice in the UK.

 • BSc (Hons) Counselling Psychology (BPS accredited)

-• Ongoing specialist training in ISTDP (Intensive Short-Term Dynamic Psychotherapy)
+Ongoing specialist training in ISTDP (Intensive Short-Term Dynamic Psychotherapy) and Mentalisation-Based Therapy

 • Private practice